 Help for Opiate Addiction

 If you struggle with an opiate problem, please know you are not alone, and help is available.
-Our helpful staff at Black Bear Lodge knows exactly how you feel, and we are ready to help you right now.
+Our helpful staff at Black Bear Lodge are ready to help.
 Located in the serene forest foothills of northern Georgia, Black Bear Lodge is a place of solace and healing for individuals struggling with substance abuse issues.

 We offer a range of holistic therapies and use proven treatment methods to help you live a life without drug abuse.
-Call 706-914-2327 now, and we will be glad to answer your questions and provide you with more information.
+Call 706-914-2327.
+We can help.

 1 “Opioid Addiction.”
 National Institutes of Health, Accessed May 13, 2018.